-Whether fried or baked, every family household has a version of their own Filipino empanada recipe.
-The primary and most typical filling for Filipino empanadas is giniling.
-But for this special empanada, I developed a pork adobo filling that is saucy enough but won't leak through your pastry.
-Jump to the recipe with step-by-step instructions here.
+Every family household has a version of their own Filipino empanadas.
+For this special empanada, I developed a pork adobo filling that is saucy and flaky.

 What is Adobo?